jcharit1/Amazon-Fine-Foods-Reviews/README.md

 ![alt text](https://github.com/jcharit1/Amazon-Fine-Foods-Reviews/blob/master/plots/ROC_Basic.png "AUC ROC on Test Data of Basic Models")

-The best models, k-nearest neighbors and random forest, achieved AUC ROC of 0.8 and 0.81 respectively.
+The best models, k-nearest neighbors, bagged trees, and random forest, achieved AUC ROC of 0.8, 0.8, and 0.81 respectively.
 While these models are not "highly predictive" (AUC ROC of 0.9+), this is a proof of concept.
 Perhaps, with more aggressive model training and a more diverse set of macro-level text summary statistics, the performance of models with word-specific features can be rivaled.

 ### Strategy and Tools